chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

 Continuous integration is the defacto way to maintain modern web apps.
 It allows you to script behavior like tests, analysis, and deployment whenever you push code.
 We’ll borrow this technique to save ourselves from repetitive manual work.

-We’re using CircleCI here, which is free for our modest usage.
+We’re using [CircleCI](https://circleci.com/) here, which is free for our modest usage.
 The same principles apply to other CI services as well.

 First, sign up for CircleCI if you haven’t already.

-Once there, you’ll see an “add projects” tab where you can set up the design system project like so.
+Once you've created an account or logged in, you’ll see an “add projects” tab on the left navigation bar where you can set up the design system project.

+Click "Set Up Project" for the `learnstorybook-design-system` repository.

 ![Adding a project on CircleCI](/design-systems-for-developers/circleci-add-project.png)

-Add a `.circleci` directory at the top level and create a config.yml file inside of it.
-This will allow us to script how our CI process behaves.
+Back in VSCode, add a `.circleci` directory at the root of the project and create a `config.yml` file inside of it.

+This config file will allow us to script how our CI process behaves.
 We can simply add the default file that Circle suggests for Node for now:

 ```yaml
 version: 2